onera/CoMMA/README.md

 `Catch2` have been written to check the integrity of CoMMA.
 Both the `python` module and the tests need compilation.

 To build this library you just need a fairly recent `cmake` (3.14+).
-It should be easy to obtain via your distribution package manager, otherwise you can checkout [spack](https://spack.readthedocs.io/en/latest/).
-Then, a standard In out-of-source build with `cmake` in a freshly created directory will suffice to compile
+Then, a standard out-of-source build with `cmake` in a freshly created directory will suffice to compile
 ```shell
 mkdir build
 cd build